CSCfi/csc-user-guide/docs/support/tutorials/user-spack.md

 ## Creating a Spack instance

-Before running the Spack module for the first time, you have to prepare an installation location that can reside on either `/projappl` of `/scratch` disk areas.
+Before running the Spack module for the first time, you have to prepare an installation location that can reside either on `/projappl` or `/scratch` disk areas.
 You also have to set an environment variable that points to the location of the Spack instance.